Several bespoke packages are available to suit individual requirements (available on request).

 - Review, draft or redraft any letters/emails/texts that you may need to send to the school or your local authority.

-Admission authorities are allowed as much flexibility as possible to manage appeals in a way that best suits them during the COVID pandemic.
+Admission authorities are allowed as much flexibility as possible to manage appeals in a way that best suits them.
 This is to ensure public safety, so rather than all parties being present in person at an appeal hearing, the panel can choose:

 - Paper-based only;